Stay safe during power outages

 Severe storms are devastating to homes, properties, and lives.
-These storms can also take down power lines—creating a dangerous situation for all of us, including the linemen and linewomen working hard to get your power turned back on.
+These storms can also take down power lines—creating a dangerous situation for all of us, including the line crews working hard to get your power turned back on.

-How long it takes to get your power restored depends on the extent of the storm’s destruction, the number of outages, and when it becomes safe for utility personnel to get to the damaged areas.
-There are many steps in the assessment and restoration process—clearing downed power lines; ensuring public health and safety facilities are operational; checking power stations and transformers; repairing transmission lines, substations, and distribution lines; and getting power restored to customers within the various damaged areas.
+How long it takes to get your power restored depends on the extent of the storm’s destruction, the number of outages, and the point when it is safe for utility personnel to get to the damaged areas.
+There are many steps in the assessment and restoration process—clearing downed power lines; ensuring public health and safety facilities are operational; checking power stations and transformers; repairing transmission lines, substations, and distribution lines; and getting power restored to customers within the damaged areas.

 - Just because power lines are damaged does not mean they are dead.
 Every downed power line is potentially energized and dangerous until utility crews arrive on the scene to ensure power has been cut off.
 Downed power lines, stray wires, and debris in contact with them all have the potential to deliver a fatal shock.
 Stay far away and keep others away from downed power lines.